Leadership Starts Here!

 Outdoor Action makes every effort to schedule Leader Training activities so that they do not interfere with religious holidays and observances.
-Whenever possible, workshops are scheduled on Sundays after church and not on the Sabbath for Jewish students.
-For observant Jewish students, the 6-day trip typically includes a Friday or Saturday.
-There is usually a trip in May that goes out Sunday and is back before sundown on Friday.
-Please need to contact the OA office ahead of time and let us know of your needs.
+Where possible, workshops are scheduled on Sundays after church and not on the Sabbath for Jewish students.
+For the 6-day LTT, we usually have one trip that departs on Sunday and returns before sundown Friday.
+For the other LTTs, we are able to adapt the trip to meet shabbat observance needs.
+Please contact the OA office in advance so we can understand how to best meet your needs.

 Varsity & Club Sport Athletes

 Many athletes become OA Leaders either to lead Frosh Trips or other trips during the year.
-Depending on your sport(s) you may have to plan very carefully for when you can complete the various Leader Training Requirements.
+Depending on your sport(s), you may have to plan carefully for when you can complete the various Leader Training requirements.